mario6385/among-us-2/README.md

 Sheriff is a crewmate who can kill impostor.

 ## Captain
-Captain is a crewmate who can vote 2 times or use vitals anywhere.
+Captain is a crewmate who can vote 2 times.
+THey can use vitals anywhere.
+They can also see entire map for 10 seconds.

+## Torch
+Torch is a crewmate who has full vision even if lights are out.

+## Analyst
+Analyst is a crewmate who can see how long ago someone died when meetings(explaining ermegency meetings).

+## Medic
+Medic is a crewmate who can revive dead body.
+But revived can't talk.